RecursiveVoid/bet/README.md

 At first implementation i created Models for Game and Team, then forgot to use them in the components.
 Instead i just created javascript objects in (x-init) and saved them in localStorage. (please check browser console/application/localStorage)

+P.S: Please press the refresh Team List button after adding team to see the latest added teams in the dropdownbox.

 ## To run:
 <code>npm install
 npm run dev